GyaneshSamanta/Rookie-Hacks-II/README.md

 2. Integrating the front end app with the backend was difficult for us.

+3. We couldn't get any mentorship on hedera, and using a newly built platform with limited support got us into a lot of bugs with deployment.

 ## Accomplishments that we're proud of 🏅
 1. Successfully built our first smart contract over the weekend.
 2. Created a web-application along the theme of the hedera website.